RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 You can find the full implemention at [this repo](https://github.com/RodrigoMattosoSilveira/html_htmx-modal_dialogs) on [my github account](https://github.com/RodrigoMattosoSilveira).

 # A Word About the Webapp Demo
-Web applications using complex Client technology stacks, such as [React](https://react.dev/) and its vast constellation of addons, can handle the logic to triger, display, and manage _Modal Dialogs_  with minimal Server interaction.
+Web applications using complex Client technology stacks, such as [React](https://react.dev/) and its vast constellation of addons, can handle the logic to trigger, display, and manage _Modal Dialogs_  with minimal Server interaction.

 This _webapp_ uses a significantly simpler Client technology stack, [HTMX](https://htmx.org/) and [HyperScript](https://hyperscript.org/) to manipulate the DOM Tree, with a limited use of Javascript.
 Instead of relying on JSON payload and complex logic to express the User Experience, it relys on fully rendered HTL

 The _Landing Page_ includes 3 buttons,  `Prompt`, `Inform`, and `Collect`.
 Note that all 3 include logic requiring the _Client_ to request the Server to provide their _HTML_, and that this logic is decoupled of the _Modal Dialogs_ in of themselves.

-The _Prompt_ buttton triggers a _Modal Dialog_ requiring a guest action to confirm an operation, or dismiss the dialog; this is a _Browser_ _Modal Dialog_.
-The _Inform_ buttton triggers a _Modal Dialog_ informing the guest about a Server state, without requiring any addition action other than dismiss the dialog; this is a _Server_ _Modal Dialog_.
-The _Collect_ buttton triggers a _Modal Dialog_ asking the guest to provide a data element, or dismiss the dialog; this is a more complex _Server_ _Modal Dialog_.
+The _Prompt_ button triggers a _Modal Dialog_ requiring a guest action to confirm an operation, or dismiss the dialog; this is a _Browser_ _Modal Dialog_.
+The _Inform_ button triggers a _Modal Dialog_ informing the guest about a Server state, without requiring any additional action other than dismissing the dialog; this is a _Server_ _Modal Dialog_.
+The _Collect_ button triggers a _Modal Dialog_ asking the guest to provide a data element, or dismiss the dialog; this is a more complex _Server_ _Modal Dialog_.

 # Implementation
 I'll describe the webapp implementation as follows, including sequence diagrams: